If you are at least 17 years old, you may apply for a Nail Specialty license based on:

 2) Education Outside of New York State (eligible for temporary license)

 The Department of State may waive the New York State schooling requirement if you can document an equivalent level of schooling from another state or country.
-You must submit all three of the following documents (foreign language documents must be accompanied by an English translation certified true and accurate by the translator):
+You must submit all three of the following documents:

 (1) a school certificate;

 (2) a school transcript listing subjects and hours completed;